bgoonz/docs-collection/github/get-started/learning-about-github/access-permissions-on-github.md

   - /articles/access-permissions-on-github
   - /github/getting-started-with-github/access-permissions-on-github
   - /github/getting-started-with-github/learning-about-github/access-permissions-on-github
-intro: 'While you can grant read/write access to collaborators on a personal repository, members of an organization can have more granular access permissions for the organization''s repositories.'
+intro: "While you can grant read/write access to collaborators on a personal repository, members of an organization can have more granular access permissions for the organization's repositories."
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '*'
+  ghes: "*"
-  ghae: '*'
+  ghae: "*"
 topics:
   - Permissions
   - Accounts
 shortTitle: Access permissions
 ---

 ## Personal user accounts

-A repository owned by a user account has two permission levels: the *repository owner* and *collaborators*.
+A repository owned by a user account has two permission levels: the _repository owner_ and _collaborators_.
 For more information, see "[Permission levels for a user account repository](/articles/permission-levels-for-a-user-account-repository)."

 ## Organization accounts

-Organization members can have *owner*{% ifversion fpt %}, *billing manager*,{% endif %} or *member* roles.
+Organization members can have _owner_{% ifversion fpt %}, _billing manager_,{% endif %} or _member_ roles.
 Owners have complete administrative access to your organization{% ifversion fpt %}, while billing managers can manage billing settings{% endif %}.
 Member is the default role for everyone else.
 You can manage access permissions for multiple members at a time with teams.
 For more information, see:

 - "[Permission levels for an organization](/articles/permission-levels-for-an-organization)"
 - "[Project board permissions for an organization](/articles/project-board-permissions-for-an-organization)"
 - "[Repository permission levels for an organization](/articles/repository-permission-levels-for-an-organization)"